mrjuda/setup-env/README.md

   `git add .` >> `git commit -m "Add initial folders and files"` >> `git push`

 #### PART 4: SCSS SETTINGS
-> Huge thanks to [@akeegandev](https://github.com/akeegandev "Aaron Keegan's GitHub profile") for the help here.
+> Thanks again to [@akeegandev](https://github.com/akeegandev "Aaron Keegan's GitHub profile") for the help here.
--
+1. Make sure you have the "LIVE SASS COMPILER" extension installed on your VSCODE
+2. Create a `index.scss` inside your styles directory `touch ./styles/index.scss`
+3. On the bottom of your VSCODE, click on the "WATCH SASS" command
+  > Remmember to click that command everytime you open your project, in case it's not activated automatically
+4. Test your SCSS: type some css command and see if your indes.css updates automatically.
 ## Built with
 - HTML5
 - CSS3